tldr-pages/tldr/pages/common/pamixer.md

 # pamixer

-> A simple command line mixer for PulseAudio.
+> A simple command-line mixer for PulseAudio.
 > More information: <https://github.com/cdemoulins/pamixer>.

 - List all sinks and sources with their corresponding IDs: